davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ~>woof,woof,woof,woof,woof
 ```

 So here is what that looks like.
-We start with sparky and the number of woofs is a function of the number of characters in his name.
-Sparky has six letters in his name so six woofs are generated.
-The same pattern is repeated for all four dogs, sparky, fido, charlie and pluto.
+We start with sparky and the number of woofs generated is a function of the number of characters in his name.
+Sparky has six letters in his name so six woofs are produced.
+The same pattern is repeated for all four dogs:
+- sparky
+- fido
+- charlie
+- pluto.

-Imagine that we wanted to set a breakpoint for charlie because we suspect a possible issue with the number of woofs that he produces.
+Imagine that we wanted to set a breakpoint for charlie because we suspected a possible issue with the number of woofs that he produces.

-So Let's set a breakpoint in the for loop located in the speak method.
-The variable i keeps track of the number of letters in a dogs name which corresponds to the number of woofs produced.
-We might as well stick a breakpoint here and set the condition such that our breakpoints stops when i is equal to 6. ( Remember we're looking for charlie, which happens to have 6 letters his name )
+So let's set a breakpoint in the for loop located in the speak method.
+The variable i keeps track of the number of letters in a dog's name which corresponds to the number of `woofs` produced.
+We might as well stick a breakpoint here and set the condition such that our breakpoints stops when i is equal to 6. ( Remember we're looking for charlie, which happens to have six letters in his name )
 ![ breakpoint in speak method ](img/breakpoint_in_speak_method.png)
 <br />
 <br />